Skip to main content

 Rectangular Coordinate System

-A rectangular coordinate system, also known as the Cartesian coordinate system, consists of two perpendicular axes: the x-axis (horizontal) and the y-axis (vertical).
-Each point in this system is defined by an ordered pair (x, y), where 'x' indicates the horizontal position and 'y' indicates the vertical position.
-This system allows for precise plotting of points and is fundamental in algebra and geometry.
+The rectangular coordinate system, also known as the Cartesian plane, consists of two perpendicular number lines called the x-axis (horizontal) and y-axis (vertical).
+Points are located using ordered pairs (x, y), where x indicates horizontal position and y indicates vertical position.

 Recommended video: